-In 2015, 32 $2,000 scholarships will be awarded to graduating high school students who plan to attend a higher-education institution within the next year.
-Sixteen additional $2,000 scholarships will be awarded to 2015 fall college sophomores, juniors and seniors.
+Scholarships will be awarded to graduating high school students who plan to attend a higher-education institution in the fall of 2016.
+Scholarships will also be awarded to 2016 fall college sophomores, juniors and seniors.

 Any career or major is eligible for college applicants.
 Scholarship winners will be selected based on school and community involvement, scholastic performance, educational goals, and financial needs.

 The deadline to submit an application for a Customer Scholarship is March 1 of each year.
 Check back in the fall for the application.

 - A son or daughter of a current Northwest FCS customer; or

 - A son or daughter of an employee of a current Northwest FCS customer (the name of the current customer must be on the application in order to be considered).

 - Grandchildren of Northwest FCS customers are not eligible.